How Scientifically Accurate Is The Movie ‘Interstellar’?

 This one is probably the biggest wringer in the movie.
 How can someone up in the spaceship age 23 years, 4 months and 8 days while the people on the ground are there for only about 3.5 hours?
 Let’s first try to understand some basics about time dilation.

-Let’s say that we’re on the surface of Miller’s planet with Romilly up in the spaceship orbiting the the black hole, Gargantua.
-According to Einstein’s General Theory of Relativity, a person in a place with less gravitational potential will have time move more slowly relative to a person in a high gravity situation, which is exactly what happens in the movie.
-Dr. Brand and Cooper are on Miller’s planet, where the gravity exerted by Gargantua is immense (causing the massive tides as the planet rotates extremely quickly).
+Let’s say that we’re on the surface of Miller’s planet with Romilly up in the spaceship orbiting the black hole, Gargantua.
+According to Einstein’s General Theory of Relativity, a clock that sits deep inside a strong gravitational field ticks more slowly than a clock far away from any massive object — which is exactly what happens in the movie.
+Dr. Brand and Cooper land on Miller’s planet, perched dangerously close to Gargantua, where the black hole’s immense gravity drastically slows the local passage of time.
+The towering tidal waves they encounter aren’t caused by rapid spin of the planet itself; they’re tidal bulges raised by Gargantua, and the planet rocks back and forth through them as it orbits.

 Interstellar GargantuaMiller’s Planet Orbiting Gargantua